copter50029/Pricetag_dectection/README.md

 - Works best with clear price tags in front-facing view
 - For more accurate OCR, adjust image preprocessing (thresholding, grayscale)
-- You can enhance by adding:
-  - Auto exchange rate via API
-  - Product classification
-  - Saving detection history

 ## 🧠 Acknowledgments